-In our previous blog post we talked about how garage door systems in Colorado Springs have a number of moving parts, which, as you can imagine, means any number of things could go wrong.
+In our previous blog post, we talked about how garage door systems in Colorado Springs have several moving parts, which, as you can imagine, means any number of things could go wrong.

 Imagine that you arrive home after a long day at the office.
 You’re cranky, you’re tired and the only thing you can think about is how hungry you are.
 It’s raining, it’s cold and you’re looking forward to kicking your shoes off and curling up on the couch.